vaibhavprasad/customer-information-portal/README.md

 - Clone the project
 - Setup mysql and create a database.
 - Update the database setting and database name in server/config/db.config.js.
+- Run the queries from server/data.sql to populate the initial data.
 - Navigate to the server folder and run ```npm install```.
 - Run ```node app.js``` to start the server.